-The Asset Development Group of the Mississippi Development Authority has been tasked with developing a GIS based system that will highlight the resources of small communities in Mississippi.
+The Asset Development Group of the Mississippi Development Authority was tasked with developing a GIS based system to highlight the resources of small communities in Mississippi.
 MDA created the Asset Development Group to focus on non-traditional economic development opportunities unique to Mississippi.
 Such opportunities often require longer term development, guidance, vision and support.
-This system will showcase resources of small communities to the public.
-The site will provide tools to tourists, the film industry, and businesses.
-A tourism-focused application foundation will be created with expandable functionality and the ability to include program areas as data sources become available.
-The foundation will be an application that has all of the basic functionality that is necessary in any web-based mapping program.
-This will include multiple base maps, keyword search, address search, zoom/pan, multimedia pop-ups and other basic functions.
-The foundation will be designed in a way to provide for the easy expansion of more complex functions such as a trip planner.
-Through the use of standard web feeds, like GeoRSS, the foundation can be designed to consume these feeds as they become available.
-The project is currently in development.
+This system showcases resources of small communities to the public.
+The site provides tools to tourists, the film industry, and businesses.
+A tourism-focused application foundation was created with expandable functionality and the ability to include program areas as data sources become available.
+The foundation is an application that has all of the basic functionality that is necessary in any web-based mapping program.
+This includes multiple base maps, keyword search, address search, zoom/pan, multimedia pop-ups, a trip planner, and other basic functions.

-Biomass in Mississippi
+BioMass in Mississippi

-The Mississippi Development Authority has recently contracted with a consulting group, Tetra Tech, to provide a detailed study of potential sources of biomass in Mississippi.
-As defined by The Mississippi Biomass and Renewable Energy Council, biomass is any non-fossil energy containing a form of organic carbon, which includes all land and water-based vegetation such as trees, aquatic and marine plants, crops, organic components of municipal solid waste, forestry and agricultural residues, animal wastes, and industrial wastes derived from any combination of those substances.
+In 2011, the Mississippi Development Authority contracted with a consulting group, Tetra Tech, to provide a detailed study of potential sources of biomass in Mississippi.
+As defined by The Mississippi Biomass and Renewable Energy Council, biomass is any non-fossil, energy containing a form of organic carbon which includes all land and water-based vegetation such as trees, aquatic and marine plants, crops, organic components of municipal solid waste, forestry and agricultural residues, animal wastes, and industrial wastes derived from any combination of those substances.
 Mississippi has many naturally occurring substances as well as substances that can be easily farmed that are natural biomass sources.

-The data collected will be in report format with an accompanied geographic dataset.
-This project will make the data and geographic information available via the Internet to a target audience of potential biomass investors and to the general public.
-It will include an interactive map with available biomass layers provided by the consultant group.
-This project is currently in development.
+The data was collected in report format with an accompanied geographic dataset.
+This project made the data and geographic information available via the Internet to a target audience of potential biomass investors and to the general public.
+It includes an interactive map with available biomass layers provided by the consultant group.
+The project leverages new open standards for software development and can run on many different platforms including tablet devices.